 How to use the ButterflyMX intercom display

-When you approach a ButterflyMX video intercom, you will see yourself on video on the left-hand side, and a set of buttons on the right.
-We will walk you through what the following buttons mean:
+When you approach a ButterflyMX video intercom, you will first see a welcome screen.
+Once you tap to begin, you’ll see yourself on video as well as a set of buttons on the right.

 The first button we will cover is the ‘Leasing Office’ button.
 When you click on the Leasing Office button, the intercom will call the leasing office, who can then give you access to the building.